jonny97/21261-selected-matlab-visualization/README.md

 # 21261 selected matlab visualization
 Selected matlab codes to give visualizations of some ODEs in 21261, Introduction to Ordinary Differential Equations.

-I hope this repo contains most MATLAB commands a typical undergraduate ODE course will need to use for visualization and help students to understand the behaviors of ODE at a glance.
+I hope this repo contains most MATLAB commands a typical undergraduate ODE course will need to use for visualization.
+This should help students to understand the behaviors of ODE at a glance and give a head start with Matlab.